Robust Computation Tree Logic: Robust Computation Tree Logic

-It is known that the expressiveness of LTL and CTL is incomparable, i.e., there exist CTL formulas (i.e., $\forall \Diamond\forall\Box p$) for which there is no equivalent LTL formula, and there exist LTL formulas (i.e., $\Diamond(p \wedge \X p)$) for which there is no equivalent CTL formula (see Baier and Katoen~\cite{model_checking_book} for details).
+It is known that the expressiveness of LTL and CTL is incomparable.
+For example, the CTL formula~$\forall \Diamond\forall\Box p$ has no equivalent LTL formula, and the LTL formulas~$\Diamond(p \wedge \X p)$ has no equivalent CTL formula (see Baier and Katoen~\cite{model_checking_book} for details).
 The same holds for the expressiveness of LTL and rCTL.
-As we just saw that the first bit of the rCTL semantics captures the CTL semantics (for a formula with no implication), it follows that for the rCTL formula $\forall \Diamonddot\forall\Boxdot p$ (with value $1111$), there is no equivalent LTL formula.
-Furthermore, it is easy to see that the five-valued semantics does not help in expressing $\varphi = \Diamond(p \wedge \X p)$.
-Hence, using the proof of inexpressibility of $\varphi$ in CTL, it can be shown that $\varphi$ can not be expressed by any rCTL formula either.
+We just saw that the first bit of the rCTL semantics captures the CTL semantics (for a formula with no implication).
+Hence, it follows that for the rCTL formula $\forall \Diamonddot\forall\Boxdot p$ (with value $1111$), there is no equivalent LTL formula.
+Furthermore, one can see that the five-valued semantics does not help in expressing $\varphi = \Diamond(p \wedge \X p)$.
 Intuitively, a Kripke structure satisfies the formula $\varphi$ if all paths contain a pair of consecutive states where $p$ holds.
-This property is inexpressible in rCTL as all path formulas are guarded with an existential or universal operator.
+Similarly to the proof of inexpressibility of $\varphi$ in CTL, it can be shown that this property is inexpressible in rCTL as well, as all path formulas are guarded with an existential or universal operator.
 One can express ``all paths contain a state such that $p$ holds at that state and at all (or some) of its successor'' in rCTL, which is not the same as the property we want.
-Therefore, we obtain the following result.
+Overall, we obtain the following result.

 \begin{theorem} rCTL and LTL have incomparable expressiveness. \end{theorem}